 The early learning experience is formative in providing children the opportunity to begin to develop foundational skills that define themselves and their love for learning.

-Learning at ASD follows Creative Curriculum for PreK and K1 and Common Core Standards for K2 as a foundation for common learning objectives and standards.
+Learning in the Early Learning Center follows AERO standards for K2 and Florida Developmental Standards for PreK and K1.
 Teachers facilitate learning in a variety of group settings and strategically contribute to and guide learning based on students’ interests and learning styles.

 Admissions